FTC-23511/SolversLib-Docs/features/controllers.md

 # Controllers

-In FTCLib, there are controllers that can improve the motion of mechanisms in FTC.
+In SolversLib, there are controllers that can improve the motion of mechanisms in FTC.
 This includes PID control and feedforward control.
 For information on the theory behind PID control, we recommend reading [this page](https://gm0.org/en/stable/docs/software/control-loops.html) in gm0.

 ## PID Control